scalamolecule/molecule-web/content/developer/transformation.md

 ### 2. Model AST

-The source code of our molecule is then pattern matched element by element in order to create an abstracted Model of `Atom`s and `Bond`s:
+The source code of our molecule is then pattern matched in [Dsl2Model](https://github.com/scalamolecule/molecule/blob/master/core/src/main/scala/molecule/transform/Dsl2Model.scala) element by element in order to create an abstracted Model of `Atom`s and `Bond`s:

 ```scala
 Model(List(